aws/amazon-chime-sdk-js/README.md

 ## Installation

 Make sure you have the following dependency installed:
 - Node.js version 12 or higher.
-Node 16 - the current LTS version - is recommended.
+Node.js 16 (Active LTS) is recommended.
-- TypeScript version 4.2.3 (Later versions may cause reference errors in `lib.d.ts`).
+- If your application uses TypeScript, you have to use version 4.2.3 because later versions may cause reference errors in `lib.d.ts`.
-- Ruby version 3 or higher.
-This is needed for `npm run build`.

 To add the Amazon Chime SDK for JavaScript into an existing application, install the package directly from npm: